TranPhuc9898/Interview_SERDAO/README.md

    - Users can view a list of all added beneficiaries and select one to perform a transaction.
    - Transaction details, such as beneficiary name and IBAN, are displayed during the transaction process.
 3. **State Preservation**:

    - The app uses local storage via `AsyncStorage` to retain the list of beneficiaries, transaction history, and balance even after the app is closed and reopened.

+4. **iOS Fix Automation**:
+   - A shell script named **`fix_ios.sh`** has been added to automate the fixing of common iOS build issues and apply patches to native code.
+This script helps developers quickly resolve common errors when working with native iOS code in React Native projects.

 ---